honeycombio/oss-management-actions/stale/README.md

 A [Github Action](https://github.com/actions/stale) to automate labeling and closing of issues and PRs that have not had activity for a number of days (become stale).

-Because this is a built-in stale action, no additional files are needed.
+Because this is a pre-built stale action, no additional files are needed.

 The current workflow is only [run on demand](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#manual-events) (`on: workflow_dispatch`) until finalized, then can be adjusted to a schedule via cron job.